All Products

 No

-• true: EAS periodically creates probe instances on high-priority resources.
-If a probe instance is successfully scheduled, more probe instances are created exponentially until scheduling fails.
-Meanwhile, after a successfully scheduled probe instance is initialized and enters the ready state, it replaces an instance on a lower-priority resource.
+• true: Enables EAS to periodically create probe instances on high-priority resources.
+If a probe instance is scheduled successfully, the system creates more probe instances exponentially until scheduling fails.
+A successfully scheduled probe instance, once ready, replaces an instance running on a lower-priority resource.

-• During a rolling update, terminating instances still occupy resources, causing newly created instances to start in a public resource group.
-Due to public resource limitations, these new instances are later rescheduled back to the dedicated resource group.
+• During a rolling update, terminating instances can occupy resources, forcing new instances to start in a public resource group before being rescheduled to the dedicated resource group.

-• When using both spot and regular instances, the system periodically checks if spot instances are available.
-If they are, regular instances are migrated to spot instances.
+• When you use both spot instances and regular instances, the system periodically checks for available spot instances.
+If available, it migrates instances from regular instances to spot instances.

 workload_type